Ansys

 Interactive usage

-For graphic environment, open the GUI interface.
+For the graphic environment, open the GUI interface.

 Batch usage

-Login to a frontend
+Log in to a frontend

 a) for serial computation:

-b) for paralel/distributed computation:
+b) for parallel/distributed computation:

 .